 On the contrary, e-waste – especially mobile devices – can be dangerous.
 The two worst offenders are lead and mercury, infamous toxic materials that can easily leach into the surrounding environment and have proven damaging effects on human development and nervous systems.
 Other toxic elements with similar or worse effects found in today’s smartphones include cadmium, barium, lithium, polybrominated flame retardants, and other materials that you don’t want anywhere near a landfill or an incinerator.

-For more information on e-recycling opportunities, you can explore Stream Recycling’s services and find out how we can partner with your organization today!
+Now that we’ve addressed these common electronics recycling myths, you’re ready to recycle your e-waste safely!
+For more information on e-recycling opportunities and, you can explore Stream Recycling’s services and find out how we can partner with your organization today!